jtroxel7/Olympic-History-Shiny/README.md

 # Visualizing the History of the Olympic Games
 A Shiny App created by Charlie Lovett and Jack Troxel to visualize trends throughout history in the Olympic games.
-This dashboard can be viewed here.